GLP-1 Foods & the 40 g Fiber Day(Part 3)

 πŸ’¬ FAQ – How Food Affects Mood

-πŸ₯— It might be timing or imbalance.
-A giant salad without fat or protein can spike and crash blood sugar.
-Add nuts, eggs, or salmon.
+πŸ₯— Timing/imbalance matters.
+A salad without protein/fat can still spike and crash blood sugar.
+Add eggs, beans, salmon, nuts.

-☕ Not in moderation.
-It enhances focus and alertness—but too much or poor timing can increase cortisol, anxiety, and sleep disruption.
+☕ In moderation, it can help focus — too much or poor timing can elevate cortisol, anxiety, and disrupt sleep.

 πŸ’š Thank you for reading!